dataobservatory-eu/music/content/home/partners.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 270  # Order that this section will appear.

+title = ""
-title = "Partners of the Green Deal Data Observatory" subtitle = "Join our open collaboration team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team)!
+subtitle = "Join our open collaboration team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team)!
 More about contributing: [Automated Observatory Contributors’ Handbook](http://contributors.dataobservatory.eu/)."

 [content]